mcolvin/mcolvin.github.io/publications.md

 ### Non peer reviewed
 ---------------------------------------
 #### Technical reports

+1. Starnes, V., M.E.
+Colvin.
+2019.
+A structured approach to water level management for a multiple use shallow eutrophic reservoir at Sam D. Hamilton Noxubee National Wildlife Refuge.
+Interim report to the U.S. Fish and Wildlife Service.
+27 p.
+1. Schumann, D.A. and M.E.
+Colvin.
+2019.
+Multi-objective conservation planning: prototyping a strategic decision framework for aquatic species conservation (phase 1).
+Completion Report to the U.S. Fish and Wildlife Service.
+150 p.
+1. Miranda, L.E., M.E.
+Colvin, A. Shamaskin†, and C. Aldridge†.
+2019.
+Review, revision and development of new monitoring protocols to facilitate the meeting of goals and objectives of freshwater fisheries management in Mississippi.
+Final report to Mississippi Department of Wildlife Fisheries and Parks.
+88 p.
+1. Colvin, M.E., and S. Reynolds.
+2019.
+High-level planning process related to recovery of the endangered Pallid Sturgeon as part of the Missouri River Recovery Program.
+Completion Report to the U.S. Geological Survey.
+22 p.
+1. Schumann, D.A., and M.E.
+Colvin.
+2018.
+Multi-objective conservation planning: prototyping a strategic decision framework for aquatic species conservation (Phase 1).
+Gulf Coastal Plains and Ozarks Landscape Conservation Cooperative, Annual Report, Columbia, Missouri.
+72 p.
-1. Gilliland, C.R. †, M.E.
+1. Gilliland, C.R., M.E.
 Colvin, P.J.
 Allen, and J.W.
 Neal.
 2017.
 Paddlefish Polyodon spathula spawning and migratory habitat use in the Noxubee River System with focus on the Noxubee National Wildlife Refuge Management.
 Interim report to the U.S. Fish and Wildlife Service.
 47 pages.
 1. Gilliland, C.R., M.E.
 Colvin, P.J.
 Allen, and J.W.
 Neal.
 2016.
 Paddlefish Polyodon spathula spawning and migratory habitat use in the Noxubee River System with focus on the Noxubee National Wildlife Refuge Management.
 Interim report to the U.S. Fish and Wildlife Service.
 27 pages.
 1. Miranda, L.E., M.E.
 Colvin, and A.C.
 Shamaskin.
 2016.
 Review, revision and development of new monitoring protocols to facilitate the meeting of goals and objectives of freshwater fisheries management in Mississippi.
 Progress report to Mississippi Department of Wildlife, Fisheries, and Parks.
 9 pages.
 1. Peterson, J.T., K. McDonnell, and M.E.
 Colvin.
 2014.
 Coarse Resolution Planning Tools for Prioritizing Central Valley Project Improvement Act Fisheries Activities.
 Final Report to Central Valley Project Improvement Act Fisheries Program, Sacramento, CA.